Gunbreaker Basic Guide

 OGCD cooldowns within No Mercy should be used in the following priority:

-A situation can occur where a Solid Barrel would be next action before No Mercy when Bloodfest is also coming off cooldown, pushing you to 3 cartridges.
-Since we’d prefer not to drift Bloodfest, what do we do?
+A situation can occur where a Solid Barrel is cast on the same GCD you have No Mercy with Bloodfest come off cooldown.
+Since we’d prefer not to drift Bloodfest within No Mercy or enter No Mercy with 3 cartridges, what do we do?

-**This graphic is being updated, but the solution is to cast a Burst Strike in place of that Solid Barrel.
-This will drive you down to 1 cartridge, where then you can cast Sonic Break earlier in your burst window to fill the gap that forms.
-Gnashing Fang or Double Down (or both) will drift by 1 GCD in the process, but Bloodfest will not.**
+The solution is to cast a Burst Strike in place of that Solid Barrel.
+This will bring you to 1 cartridge, which will force you to use Sonic Break as either the first or second GCD of No Mercy.
+Gnashing Fang or Double Down (or both) will drift by 1 GCD in the process, but Bloodfest and No Mercy will not at no loss.

-Certain combo chains cannot be used during other combo chains without breaking one or the other.
+Certain actions cannot be cast while certain combo chains are active without breaking the presently active combo chain.
 It is important to understand what you can or cannot press during a combo chain to avoid losing out on significant potency by mistake.

 Section TLDR:

-- 2.45 requires less than or equal to 25ms ping (or plugins) to not clip/drift No Mercy.
+• 2.45 requires less than or equal to ~50ms ping (or plugins) to not clip/drift No Mercy.

 Reverse Drift